samnzay/Kubernetes-for-DevOps/Kubernetes Installation/High Availability Kubernetes/kubeadm-ha-kubernetes-external-keepalived-haproxy/README.md

 }
 ```

-##### Due to a Known Issue When "kubeadmin init" or "kubeadmin join" commands are run, Ensure to run the below commands:
+##### Due to a Known Issue When the "kubeadmin init" or "kubeadmin join" commands are run, Ensure to run the below commands:
 ```
 {
 echo "net.bridge.bridge-nf-call-iptables = 1" | sudo tee --append /etc/sysctl.conf